joinpursuit/AC_4_Web/units/deepdive/lessons/introduction/introduction.md

 [Node](https://nodejs.org/) (or NodeJS) is an open-source, cross-platform, runtime environment that allows developers to create server-side tools and applications in [JavaScript](/en-US/docs/Glossary/JavaScript).
 It is intended for use outside of a browser context (i.e. running directly on a computer).
 Node the does not have browser-specific JavaScript APIs and adds support for more traditional OS APIs including HTTP and file system libraries.

 You can easily create a simple web server to respond to any request using just the Node HTTP module, as shown below.
-This will create a server and listen HTTP requests on URL `http://127.0.0.1:8000/`; when a request is received, it will send a plain-text response `"Hello World"`.
+This will **create a server** and listen for HTTP requests on the URL `http://127.0.0.1:8000/`.
+When a request is received, it will send a plain-text response `"Hello World"`.

 ```js
 // Load HTTP module